Little Ones Animal Center

 Geographic Areas Served

 All of Orange County and a few close cities in Los Angeles.
 Long Beach and Carson is very close to our rescue here in Huntington Beach.
-So, there are times when we have adoptions in those areas, but we concentrate in our Orange County areas most of the time.
+So, there are times when we have adoptions in those areas, but we concentrate in our Orange County areas.

 Top Three Populations Served